78 Comments

 What really impressed me though and led to not only acceptance but an admiration for those who hold religious beliefs was seeing the work of Christian organisations in places where there were no other hospitals or health clinics other than the ones the Christians had set up.
 Places with not only little health care but no real functioning government.

-The gov't using Southern Poverty Law Center reports to track Catholics and the FBI Richmond Memo under C. Ray demonstrate a Democratic bias that has seeped into general Democratic attitudes to--at least--Catholics.
+The gov't (under Biden) using Southern Poverty Law Center reports to track Catholics and the FBI Richmond Memo under C. Ray demonstrate an anti-religious bias that has seeped into general Democratic attitudes to--at least--Catholics.

 Tell a liberal friend you are a Catholic and that's what they remember...